Orthic Consolidated – Reference

 Manual has no images.

-KS, FS: S joined to the finish of F or K is better turned up rather than down.
+-KS-: S joined to the finish of F or K is better turned up rather than down.
 (Teaching 1)

 K replaced with mode 3.
 Only for take, sake, and their inflections.
 (Teaching 1)

-I don’t like this.
 Take / tag can be used as noun and verb.
 Too much chance of confusion.
 Sake is probably safe.
 An entire rule for two root words.
 One isn’t safe and the other isn’t a common word.
 I’d ignore this rule.
 (Cricket)

-KR: Vowel comes off the top to save time and going around the circle twice.
+-KR-: Vowel comes off the top to save time and going around the circle twice.
 See R for rule.
 Examples: None, but it makes sense that the rule applies to KR since it applies to FR.

-l, manual Manual: black, bread, clay, crow, addle, dry, flow, fro, glad, grade, play, pray, little, litre, slay, Israel, held, herd, world, already,
+Manual: black, bread, clay, crow, addle, dry, flow, fro, glad, grade, play, pray, little, litre, slay, Israel, held, herd, world, already,

-lf, half, lk, walk, lp, help, lt, wilt, lv, salve
+lf, half, lk, walk, lp, help, lt, wilt, lv, salve,

 When standing by itself as an initial, L or R is prefixed by a short stroke showing its direction.
 In other cases the distinction is obvious.

-The circle is so small that it can fit nicely inside T, for RT and TR.
+-RT-, -TR-: The circle is so small that it can fit nicely inside T, for RT and TR.
 (Cricket)

 Other shorthand systems (notably Gregg) base direction on the surrounding strokes.
 This can get confusing when switching systems.
 Each Orthic book has a mnemonic or two to help.
 (Cricket)

-m, manual Manual: mp, imply, mb, limb, ms
+Manual: mp, imply, mb, limb, ms,

 See DEN for D, T, N, M blends.